David-Flanagan/vendor-portal/shared/tsconfig/README.md

 # @beach-box/tsconfig

-Shared TypeScript configurations for the beach Box monorepo, providing consistent compiler settings, build optimization, and type checking across all applications and packages.
+Shared TypeScript configurations for the Beach Box monorepo, providing consistent compiler settings, build optimization, and type checking across all applications and packages.

 ## Overview

-This package contains standardized TypeScript configurations for different project types within the beach Box monorepo.
+This package contains standardized TypeScript configurations for different project types within the Beach Box monorepo.
 It ensures consistent compilation settings, optimal performance, and proper type checking across all applications and libraries.

 ## Features